krauselab/krauselab/README.md

 4. **Edit** the website using Atom and check your changes on the web browser.
 Whenever you save a file, `hugo server` will know and refresh the website for you.

 5. When you are done, stop the server by holding `ctrl` and hitting `c`.
-This will sotp the server.
+This will stop the server.

-6. To **publish** your changes to https://krauselab.net once the server has been stopped, you can use the included `deploy.sh` script.
+6. To **publish** your changes to https://krauselab.net, once the server has been stopped, you need to push your changes to github.

+You have two options:

+Option A:
+Push changes to github using Atom.
+Here's a video showing how this is done: https://www.youtube.com/watch?v=HZV7OKoD1Hc.
+  1. Open the Git tab (in the menu bar, go to Packages > GitHub > Toggle Git Tab)
+  2. Select all the changes you'd like to Push (you should see the files in the "Unstaged Changes" section)
+  3. Hit "Stage Changes"
+  4. Type out a commit message describing the changes
+  5. Hit "Commit to master"
+  6. Hit the "Push" button on the bottom bar.
+  7. Check

+Option B:
-In terminal, run the following commands:
+In terminal, run the following commands.
+For help, see this document (https://help.github.com/en/github/using-git/pushing-commits-to-a-remote-repository):

 ```
-$ cd $HOME/projects/website/academic-kickstart
+$ cd $HOME/Desktop/All\ Diane\'s\ Stuff/krauselab
+$ git add .
+$ git commit -m "replace this text with your description of the changes here"
-$ bash deploy.sh
+$ git push
 ```

 You're done!
 You can see changes reflected on the public website within one minute.